djwackey/notes/Google Cloud certification exam/Associate Cloud Engineer.md

   - A. Use granular logging statements within a Deployment Manager template authored in Python.
   - B. Monitor activity of the Deployment Manager execution on the Stackdriver Logging page of the GCP Console.
   - C. Execute the Deployment Manager template against a separate project with the same configuration, and monitor for failures.
-  - **`D. Execute the Deployment Manager template using the "-preview option in the same project, and observe the state of interdependent resources.`**
+  - **`D. Execute the Deployment Manager template using the "-preview" option in the same project, and observe the state of interdependent resources.`**

 23. You are building a pipeline to process time-series data.
 Which Google Cloud Platform services should you put in boxes 1,2,3, and 4?